Project Details

 Business Goals

-- Help organizers create and manage events more easily
+- Help organizers create and manage events

-- Improve discovery and engagement on the platform
+- Improve discovery and engagement

-- Support long-term user retention through the ecosystem
+- Support long-term user retention

 User Research